 Business administration is a general field of study that helps you be more productive in an office environment or while working to run a business.
-What you learn in a business administration course could be summarized this way.
+It literally covers everything from ordering office supplies through to leading a private equity takeover.

 With the help of subject examples, let’s explore what it means to study business administration and how a course could boost your career.